ansys/pyansys-math/doc/source/examples/basic_operations/basic_operations.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 196-201

-Numpy methods on APDLMath objects
+NumPy methods on APDLMath objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Regardless of the underlying APDLMath object type, you are generally
 able to perform most numpy or scipy operations on these arrays.
 You